 [ORGANIZATION ADDRESS CONTINUED]

 6. The first paragraph

-This is where you want to whet their appetite.
+The opening of your cover letter is where you want to whet their appetite.

 I'm writing to express interest in the [JOB TITLE] position with [ORGANIZATION].
 Given my previous experience in/with [EXAMPLES: managing operations for nonprofits, analyzing complex data and systems for improvement, or communicating vision and purpose for educational institutions], I believe I would be a great addition to your team.
 [A SENTENCE ABOUT WHY YOU CARE ABOUT WHAT THE ORGANIZATION DOES].